Entanglement and confinement: A new pairing mechanism in high-T_{C} cuprates: Introduction

-On the other hand, magnetic spin fluctuations exchange theory has very limited success in explaining the phase diagram of cuprates \cite{moller,magnon}.
-Of all the magnetic excitations mediated ("glue") theories, paramagnon pairing theories are not based on superexchange $J$ \cite{monien,sushkov} compared with RVB.
-All other magnetic excitation-based theories have some problems based on energetics considerations \cite{singh2}.
-Moreover, more sophisticated theories apply the slave-boson or slave-fermion techniques for strongly-correlated systems but has not been fully successful in high-$T_{C}$ cuprates \cite{chui,chan}.
-Summarily, there is no well-accepted physical concepts and theory of high-$T_{C}$ superconductivity base on magnetic fluctuations and other leading theories, including the pioneering RVB, so far.
-Spin polaron theories of high-$T_{C}$ are still an active field of research \cite{wood,yanga} and has not yet completely explain the whole phase diagram of cuprates, electron and hole doped.
+There are magnetic fluctuation-exchange theories but has limited success in explaining the phase diagram of cuprates \cite{moller,magnon}.
+Paramagnon-pairing theories are not based on superexchange $J$ \cite{monien,sushkov} unlike RVB.
+All other magnetic excitation-based theories have problems based on energetics considerations \cite{singh2}.
+Slave-boson or slave-fermion techniques for strongly-correlated systems have been applied but have not been fully successful in high-$T_{C}$ cuprates \cite{chui,chan}.
+Topological theories involving the gauge and Chern-Simons theories have also been applied.
+Spin-polaron and bipolaron theories are some of the active fields of research \cite{wood,yanga,Alexandrov} but they have not yet completely explained the entire phase diagram, for both electron- and hole-doped cuprates.
+In summary, there are no well-accepted unifying physical concept and theory of high-$T_{C}$ cuprates for both electron and hole doped.